jasondchambers/mydevenv/README.md

 This is achieved by simply storing these synced repos in my ~/Dropbox/synced_repos folder, and then having a symbolic link in ~/repos.

+Note that certain repos do not work very well - for example, config-nvim is unique in that when you switch the theme in Omarchy, Neovim picks up the theme.
+This behavior breaks on macOs because it cannot find the Omarchy theme.
+Therefore, ensure that config-nvim is not included in the synced repos.

 ### Installation (macOS)

 On a fresh Mac, first run: